-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact based and well researched, without interjecting any of my personal opinions.
+I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

 |There are no regular services at the church now, but once a year, on Memorial Day, it is the sight of the community's homecoming.|

 One of the freed slaves, Richard Inge, was a shoemaker.
 He went to Old Frankfort, nearby, and "hired himself" to Ralph Elstum.
-His shoes were made by hand, of course, and wooden pegs used.
+His shoes were made by hand, and wooden pegs were used.
 The customer stood on a piece of leather, and Inge marked around his feet to get the size.

 Inge was industrious and a good workman.
 When he had saved enough money, he repaid McCreery for the sum spent to buy his freedom from his Missouri owner.
 Later, he saved enough to buy eighty acres of land near the Negro settlement.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

 Very interesting.
 Have never heard of this before.
 Thanks for presenting it.ReplyDelete